curl/curl/docs/cmdline-opts/tls13-ciphers.md

 This option is currently used only when curl is built to use OpenSSL 1.1.1 or later, or Schannel.
 If you are using a different SSL backend you can try setting TLS 1.3 cipher suites by using the --ciphers option.

+With curl 8.10 or newer, TLS 1.3 ciphers for OpenSSL may be configured with `--ciphers` also under the following conditions:
+- only 1.3 ciphers are mentioned
+- the minimum and maximum TLS versions are unspecified or at least 1.3

+Setting 1.3 ciphers via `--ciphers` implies that the minimum TLS version to negotiate is at least 1.3.